tmundz/tmundz/README.md

 - 👋 Hi, I’m @tmundz
 - 👀 I’m interested in learning secuirty, kernel, driver and embedded systems development.
-- 🌱 I’m currently in University studying computer science
+- 🌱 I  have a BSc in Computer Science from Grant MacEwan University.
 - 💞️ I’m looking to collaborate on different projects

 <!---